OpenFn/ConSoSci/docs/3-wcs-grievances.md

 | Southeast Asia Pacific                   | `SAP 1.
 Sync to Asana` and `SAP 2.
 Update Asana Task Aceh`          |
 | Sudano-Sahel                             | `Sudano Sahel Sync to Asana`          |

-Within each regional workflow there are one or more jobs that require a *one-to-one mapping*

-       1 Kobo form submission => 1 task in Asana

 For scalability, WCS also required that this integration be designed such that multiple versions of the Kobo form (with identical fields) can be mapped to their own corresponding project tasks in Asana.

 There are two types of fields to be mapped: